bradcar/artcar-ultrasonic-dist-rp2/README.md

 ## Features of this Raspberry Pi Pico 2 code:
 * SSD1309 - uses SSD1306 sw, both SDI & I2C code - SDI is faster
   * ssd1306 Framebuffer-based SW for printing text & blit of bitmap images
-* A02YYUW (PWM), HC-SR04, JSN-SR04T - 1x to 3x Ultrasonic sensors are polled for distances, using PWM which only sends one ping from one sensor at a time and then measures the return time.
+* A02YYMW (PWM, A0221AM) - 1x to 3x Ultrasonic sensors are polled for distances, using PWM which only sends one ping from one sensor at a time and then measures the return time.
-  * Picked A02YYUW since it has the best waterproofing and accuracy.
+  * Picked A02YYMW PWM since it has the best waterproofing and accuracy.
-* DS18B20 - waterproof outdoor temp that uses onewire protocol
+* DS18B20 - waterproof outdoor temp that uses onewire protocol, singlewire
-* DHT22 - for inside outside vent intake for temp & humidity
+* BME680 - for inside temp & humidity, air pressure, air quality, and altitude.
-  * Considering using BME280 (3.3v) for inside temp, humidity, air pressure, and altitude.
+  * I2C, place inside outside air input to vent, in case external temp sensor has issues
 * button debounce that uses efficient interrupt code (does not use CPU cycles with sleep, yay!)
 * Temperature from on-board RP2350 (no external pins, ADC4)